 Additionally, did you know that male emus incubate their eggs?
+An emu egg can tip the scales at up to 1.5 pounds, making it one of the heaviest bird eggs in the world.
 During the incubation period of eight weeks, the males keep still and do not eat or drink.

 For more from our feathered friends of all kinds, you might like to read our big list of bird facts next.

 Emus are native to Australia and are the country's largest native bird.
+They belong to the genus Dromaius within the bird family Dromaiidae.
 Their average height is six feet, and they are well-suited to survive the harsh outback.
 Their towering stature helps them spot predators from a distance, and their swift feet allow them to escape2.

 Their evolutionary path turned emus into large flightless birds, giving them firm and muscular legs instead of wings, supporting their tall bodies, and allowing quick getaways.
 (They are the only birds with calf muscles.)

 These flightless birds are classified into three subspecies: the mainland emu (Dromaius novaehollandiae novaehollandiae), the Tasmanian emu (Dromaius novaehollandiae diemenensis), now extinct, and the King Island emu (Dromaius novaehollandiae minor), also extinct.